visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 *Systems Reliability Engineering* or *Services Reliability Engineering*.
-As an aside, because our primary focus here is on *software* a natural inclination might be to call this *Software Reliability Engineering* also abbreviated as *"SRE"*.
+As an aside, because our primary focus here is on *software* a natural inclination might be to call this *Software Reliability Engineering* also abbreviated as *SRE*.
 However that name already has a specific meaning in the software industry and it is in no way related the meaning of SRE used here.

 For mature DOE software projects with wide reach and many users, SRE activity